 First, climate change and pollution negatively affect our health and safety.
 Bad air means more asthma, lung disease, and related issues.
 More environmental toxins means higher cancer and disease rates.
 Climate change also impacts food quality, pricing, and availability.
 Plus climate change multiplies direct dangers: draughts, wildfires, floods, hurricanes, and other extreme weather events.1 All of these will keep getting more frequent, erratic, and severe.

 Second, climate change impacts our jobs and economic well-being.
-As extreme weather grows, some jobs like farming, fishing, and construction become harder to do.
+As extreme weather grows, jobs like farming and construction become harder to do.
 Many other jobs become less economically viable or sustainable.

 Climate change is scary.
 In fact, in some ways it’s so big and scary it’s hard to even start to think about solutions, ways to stop it, and what to do.
 It's much easier to tune out the bad news and hope someone else deals with it - what psychologists call "bystander effect."